The Secret to Love That Lasts

 Gary Chapman is an American author and radio talk show host.
 He is best known for The Five Love Languages series.
 However, he is also a prominent Christian.
 He is currently the senior associate pastor at Calvary Baptist Church in Winston-Salem, North Carolina.

 He was born in China in 1938, where his parents were missionaries.
-He received his undergraduate degree from Moody Bible Institute and his graduate degree from Wheaton College.
-After working as a pastor and a counselor for many years, he wrote “The 5 Love Languages,” which became a bestseller and launched his career as an author and speaker.
+He got his undergraduate degree from Moody Bible Institute and his graduate degree from Wheaton College.
+He worked as a pastor and a counselor for many years.
+Then he wrote The 5 Love Languages.
+The book became a bestseller and launched his career as an author and speaker.

-Chapman has written several other books on relationships and communication, including “The 5 Love Languages of Children,” “The 5 Love Languages of Teenagers,” “The 5 Love Languages of Apology,” and “The 5 Love Languages: Military Edition.”
+Chapman has written other books on relationships and communication.
+These include The 5 Love Languages of Children, The 5 Love Languages of Teenagers, The 5 Love Languages of Apology, and The 5 Love Languages: Military Edition.
 He has also written several books on marriage and parenting.

 “Love doesn’t keep a score of wrongs.
 Love doesn’t bring up past failures.
 None of us is perfect.
 In marriage we do not always do the right thing.
 We have sometimes done and said hurtful things to our spouses.
 We cannot erase the past.
 We can only confess it and agree that it was wrong.
 We can ask for forgiveness and try to act differently in the future.
 Having confessed my failure and asked forgiveness, I can do nothing more to mitigate the hurt it may have caused my spouse.
 When I have been wronged by my spouse and she has painfully confessed it and requested forgiveness, I have the option of justice or forgiveness.
 If I choose justice and seek to pay her back or make her pay for her wrongdoing, I am making myself the judge and her the felon.
 Intimacy becomes impossible.
 If, however, I choose to forgive, intimacy can be restored.
 Forgiveness is the way of love.”

-Gary Chapman
+— Gary Chapman

-StoryShot #1: Love is a Human Need
+StoryShot #1: Love Is a Human Need

 We are all fueled by love.
 Without love, our emotional needs will be left unmet, and we will struggle to enjoy the other parts of our life.
 For example, a marriage without love will make it difficult to enjoy other parts of your life.
-Gary provides an example of a client who struggled with this exact dilemma.
+Chapman provides an example of a client who struggled with this exact dilemma.
 His client was wealthy, but material possessions could not fulfill his emotional needs.
 He was still miserable as his wife didn’t love him anymore.

 StoryShot #2: Communication is the Solution to Relationship Challenges